chrisjmccormick/chrisjmccormick.github.io/_posts/2015-06-12-minhash-tutorial-with-python-code.markdown

   * I’ve replaced the example dataset with a much larger one I found [here](http://www.inf.ed.ac.uk/teaching/courses/tts/assessed/assessment3.html).

   * rahularora made use of Python dictionaries to perform the shingle hashing, but this doesn’t scale well—it got really slow for a large number of documents / shingles.
 I’ve replaced this with CRC32 hashing.

+### Cite
 McCormick, C. (2015, June 12). *MinHash Tutorial with Python Code*.
 Retrieved from http://www.mccormickml.com